-Amenorrhea is a symptom of an underlying disorder rather than a condition in itself.
-Additional symptoms may be present depending on the associated condition.
+Amenorrhea is a symptom of an underlying disorder rather than a condition.
+Additional symptoms may be present depending on the associated state.

-Galactorrhea (breasts produce milk in a woman who is not pregnant or breastfeeding), headache, or reduced peripheral vision may be a sign of an intracranial tumor.
+Galactorrhea (breasts produce milk in a woman who is not pregnant or breastfeeding), headache, or reduced peripheral vision may indicate an intracranial tumor.

 Increased hair growth in a male pattern ( hirsutism ) can be caused by an excess of androgen (a hormone that stimulates the development of male sexual characteristics).

-Vaginal dryness, hot flushes, night sweats, or disordered sleep may be a sign of ovarian failure or premature ovarian failure.
+Vaginal dryness, hot flushes, night sweats, or disordered sleep may signify ovarian failure or premature ovarian failure.

 You may notice a noticeable weight gain or weight loss.